 - The State has historically used revenue classified as UGF in the State's semi-annual Revenue Sources Book (RSB) as the basis of determining revenue available for debt service.
-This revenue number doesn't include large amounts of current year revenue that is available for appropriation, but has historically been saved or used for non-primary government purpose and therefore customarily classified as restricted.
+This revenue number didn't include large amounts of current year available revenue and still partially excludes a portion of current year revenue that is available for appropriation, as these amounts were previously saved or used for non-primary government purpose and therefore customarily classified as restricted.
 Beginning in the Fall 2015 RSB a table titled "Current-Year Revenue Subject to Appropriation" was included to highlight the magnitude of the omission of revenues.
-In the Fall 2017 RSB, fiscal year 2018 UGF revenue projections are \$2,081.6 million while revenue subject to appropriation is \$7,131.4 million.
-If portions of this revenue, or new revenues are generated and are reclassified as unrestricted there will be positive impacts on the State's debt capacity. - The State Bond Committee shall continue to monitor other ongoing commitments of the general fund including the School Debt Reimbursement Program, the Veteran's Mortgage Program, PERS and TRS system funding requirements, and any other quantifiable multi-year obligation of the state to pay or reimburse on outstanding liabilities. - While state law doesn't require that municipalities pursue refinancing opportunities on bonds subject to reimbursement from the State, the State Bond Committee will continue to monitor opportunities and encourage municipalities to refinance and reduce the State's appropriation requirements. - The State's reported broad fiscal position as reflected in the Revenue Sources Book, Comprehensive Annual Financial Report, and official budgetary analysis largely determines debt capacity.
-In the current environment of recurring UGF fiscal imbalance between available UGF revenues and unrestricted expenditures the State's capacity for new debt without further credit degradation is extremely limited.
+In the Fall 2018 RSB, fiscal year 2019 UGF revenue projections are \$5,495.0 million in Chapter 2 Table 5, while revenue subject to appropriation is \$6,071.6 million in Chapter 1 Table 1.
+If additional portions of this revenue, or new revenues are generated and are reclassified as unrestricted there will be additional positive impacts on the State's debt capacity. - The State Bond Committee shall continue to monitor other ongoing commitments of the general fund including the School Debt Reimbursement Program, the Veteran's Mortgage Program, PERS and TRS system funding requirements, and any other quantifiable multi-year obligation of the state to pay or reimburse on outstanding liabilities. - While state law doesn't require that municipalities pursue refinancing opportunities on bonds subject to reimbursement from the State, the State Bond Committee will continue to monitor opportunities and encourage municipalities to refinance and reduce the State's appropriation requirements. - The State's reported broad fiscal position as reflected in the Revenue Sources Book, Comprehensive Annual Financial Report, and official budgetary analysis largely determines debt capacity.
+Despite the persistent environment of recurring UGF fiscal imbalance between available UGF revenues and unrestricted expenditures the shift of certain Permanent Fund earnings to UGF has increased the State's capacity for new debt without further credit degradation.